-Improvement Cycles support the purposeful process of change.
 Implementation teams use improvement cycles to change on purpose.
-Improvement cycles are based on the Plan, Do, Study, Act process.
+Improvement cycles are based on a Plan, Do, Study, Act process.

-- Plan - identify barriers or challenges, using data whenever possible, and specify the plan to move programs or innovations forward as well as the outcomes that will be monitored.
+- Plan - identify barriers or challenges, using multiple data points, and specify the plan to move programs or innovations forward and identify the outcomes that will be monitored,

 - Do - carry out the strategies or plan as specified to address the challenges,

 - Study - use the measures identified during the planning phase to assess and track progress, and

 - Act - make changes to the next iteration of the plan to improve implementation.